saltstack/salt/doc/ref/configuration/master.rst

 ``state_top_saltenv``
 ---------------------

 This option has no default value.
-Set it to an environment name to ensure that *only* the top file from that environment is considered during a :ref:`highstate <running-highstate>`.
+It acts as a fallback ``saltenv`` for top file selection: when a minion does **not** specify its own :conf_minion:`saltenv`, the highstate machinery will use only the top file from the environment named here.

+If the minion *does* set :conf_minion:`saltenv` (or passes ``saltenv=`` on a state call), that takes precedence and this option has no effect for that run.

 .. note::
     Minions which have an explicit :conf_minion:`saltenv` set will use that